zeek/spicy/doc/zeek.rst

 Analyzer Setup
 --------------

-You can define both protocol analyzers and file analyzers in an ``*.evt`` file, per the following.
+You can define protocol analyzers, packet analyzers and file analyzers in an ``*.evt`` file, per the following.

 .. rubric:: Protocol Analyzer